arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 What are the benefits of separating the instances from the direct implementation, causing a duplication in methods and an extra layer of indirection?

-The main use case is allowing you to write code that is generic for any object that implements Monad.
+The main use case is allowing you to write code that is generic for any object that can provide a Monad instance object.

 ```kotlin
 fun <F> Monad<F>.shipperOfLastOrderOnCurrentAddress(customerId: Int): Kind<F, Shipper> =